 So the Premack experiment was short-lived.
 I should mention also that inviting a dog to come mug your face is, in many situations, not a good idea.
 Lots of dogs are bothered by proximity of faces, and lots of bite incidents happen to people who thought their dog was fine with that kind of thing.
 And in any case, even if had worked it would have had the same problem as my desensitization approach.
 It didn’t address the problem directly because she was not already in a stay when my face approached.

 So I quit and was basically living with it while I worked on things for which I got a better return on my time.
 One day I mentioned it to my teacher again while she was here at the house to work with Clara.
 I mentioned my gradual “stay” approach.
 She said she wouldn’t do it like that, instead, why not make bending over a cue to go to her crate?
 And in four repetitions of “new cue/old cue” little Clara was running to her crate when Lisa bent over.

-In operant learning this is called “Differential Reinforcement of an Incompatible Behavior,” or DRI.
+In behavior analysis, this is called “Differential Reinforcement of an Incompatible Behavior,” or DRI.
 It’s a widely used technique to get an animal (including a person) to stop doing something by making an incompatible behavior pay off really, really well.
 Clara cannot go straight to her crate and stay there and simultaneously leap up and mug a face.

 Yargh, why didn’t I think of that?
 I said some rude things out of frustration if I recall.

 But even then it didn’t make it to the top of my priority list.
 I played with it a couple if times, considering making bending over be a cue for crate or go to mat, but never got off the ground.